kubos/kubos/docs/msp430-launchpad-guide.md

 **Note:** There are two UART buses present in the launchpad.
 However, UART2 is piped through to the micro-USB port and is reserved for console output.

-### Finding the pin definitions for a board
+### Finding the Pin Definitions for a Board

+In order to location the pin assignments for the MSP430 launchpad, please refer to the following documents.

-#### Quick Launch Guide:
+#### MSPEXP430F5529LP Quick Launch Guide:

-The first page has the pins.
+The first page of the [MSPEXP430F5529LP Quick Launch Guide](http://www.ti.com/lit/ml/slau536/slau536.pdf) has a pin diagram for the board.
 The primary I2C, SPI, and UART buses are color-coded.

 - I2C pins  -  UCB_n_\_{SCL|SDA}
 - SPI pins  -  UC_cn_\_{SIMO|SOMI|CLK}
 - UART pins -  UCA0_{TXD|RXD}

-#### Launchpad User's Guide:
+#### MSP430F5529 Launchpad User's Guide:

-The full pinout schematic of the processor can be found in section 2.2.1 of the launchpad's user's guide.
+The full pinout schematic of the processor can be found in section 2.2.1 of the [MSP430F5529 LaunchPad User's Guide](http://www.ti.com/lit/ug/slau533d/slau533d.pdf).

 ## Startup Code {#startup-code}